 Newcastle Place is like its own small village, buzzing with life and activity.
 Program clients come and go or just hang out together, enjoying each other’s company, or the creative buzz of the many activities that seem always to be happening.

-In late 2018, BC Housing purchased property at 250 Terminal Avenue to locate modular buildings to provide temporary supportive housing for people experiencing and at risk of homelessness in the community, including those who were residing at a tent city in the downtown area that needed to be closed down quickly.
+In late 2018, BC Housing purchased property at 250 Terminal Avenue to locate modular buildings to provide temporary supportive housing for people experiencing or at risk of homelessness in the community, including those who were residing at a tent city in the downtown area that needed to be closed down quickly.
 Within days, Newcastle came to life.

 As a large presence in the community, Newcastle Place has opportunities for neighbours and stakeholders in the community to learn about and give feedback through the community advisory committee (CAC).
 The committee serves to build and maintain positive relationships in the community, facilitate information sharing and dialogue, and identify and resolve any issues, opportunities, and concerns related to the program’s operation.